oscar9214/oscar9214.github.io/README.md

 The app has a sidebar in which you can navigate the top entries and select one to have more detail about the entry on the right side.

 #### Check the app working right here: https://oscar9214.github.io/reddit-top-entries/
+If you want to clear the app state just clear the localstorage data of this page and the app will reset to the initial state.

 ## Project setup
 ```